thaniri/personalwebsite/content/blog/2019-02-07-tutanota-custom-domain.md

 Tutanota cares about protecting the user's data.
 The servers powering it are kept in Germany (take _that_ Patriot Act), emails are encrypted at rest and in transit, and two facter authentication is supported.

 You can use Tutanota for free.
 But if you want to support privacy on the internet, the price of €12 per year is not too steep.
 Or, if you want to follow a quick guide which will help you set up an email inbox using your own custom domain, then this post is targeted at you.

-## Some limitations worth noting

-Tutanota doesn't support [DMARC](https://dmarc.org/) for custom domain email addresses.
-If you just use the standard @tutanota.com, however, DMARC will work out of the box.

-Not every two facter authentication method you would like is supported.
-If you prefer SMS, or YubiKey, too bad.
-You can only use TOTP (which will likely be to Google Authenticator.)

 # Pre-amble over, the Guide